-Faculty Position - All Ranks - Management Information Systems (MIS) – Two (2) Positions - Tenured or Tenure-Track
+Faculty Position - All Ranks - Supply Chain Management (SCM) – Two (2) Positions - Tenured or Tenure-Track

-The Department of Decision and Information Sciences (DISC) within the C. T. Bauer College of Business is seeking qualified applicants for one or more faculty positions in the Management Information Systems (MIS) area with a start date of September 2013.
+The Department of Decision and Information Sciences (DISC) within the C. T. Bauer College of Business is seeking qualified applicants for one or more faculty positions in the Supply Chain Management (SCM) area with a start date of September 2014.

-Candidates must have a Ph.D. in MIS or a closely related discipline, and a demonstrated capability for research excellence and high quality teaching.
-The search is open to rank, however, the preferred starting ranks are at the Assistant and Associate Professor levels.
+Candidates must have a Ph.D. in SCM or a closely related discipline, and a demonstrated capability for research excellence and high quality teaching.
+The search is open to rank, however, the preferred starting ranks are at the Associate Professor and Professor levels.
 Candidates with exceptional credentials will be considered for an endowed position.
-The selected candidate will be expected to (a) publish in top-tier and highly respected journals, (b) contribute to the mentoring and development of Ph.D. students and (c) teach graduate and undergraduate courses in MIS, and in related areas such as Business Analytics and Intelligence.
+The selected candidate will be expected to (a) publish in top-tier and highly respected journals, (b) contribute to the mentoring and development of Ph.D. students and (c) teach graduate and undergraduate courses in SCM.
 The College offers generous research support and an attractive annual teaching load.

 About the University of Houston:

 The University of Houston is a major urban university, committed to academic excellence, and located on a 550 acre campus three miles from downtown Houston.
 With an enrollment of 36,000 students representing more than 130 nations, the University of Houston is one of the most ethnically diverse research universities in the country.

 About the Department and the C.T.
 Bauer College of Business:

 The C. T. Bauer College of Business is AACSB accredited with its 4600 undergraduate and 1200 graduate students pursuing BBA, MBA, Executive MBA, MS and Ph.D.
 Business Week ranks the C.T.
 Bauer College of Business among the top forty public business schools in the country.